TeachBooks/mirror_teachbook_manual/book/workflows/merge_request.md

 There is a slight difference in terminology between GitLab and GitHub.
 GitLab uses the term *Merge* Request while GitHub uses the term *Pull* Request.
 Both actions refer to the merging of a branch into the main branch.
 ```

 We're finished with our chapter, and now it's time to include all of our commits in the `main` branch.
 However, it's good practise to first merge `main` into our branch, so that we can see if there are any merge conflicts.
-Assuming that those merge conflicts aren't there, we'll now continue this example with the following merge of our branch into `main`.
+Assuming that those merge conflicts are solved before, we'll now continue this example with the following merge of our branch into `main`.

 `````{tab-set}
 ````{tab-item} In GitLab